 Albin O. Kuhn Library, University of Maryland Baltimore County, Catonsville, Maryland, May 2019.
 Photo by Diane F. Evartt.

 Maryland has twenty-four public library systems, one in each county and Baltimore City.
 Information and materials found through the Maryland State Library Network may be mailed, trucked, or transferred electronically to each of these local libraries.
-At 190 branches, some 5,410 internet terminals were available in FY2019.
+At 190 branches, more than 5,400 internet terminals were available in FY2020.

 Brooklyn Park Community Library, Anne Arundel County Department of Libraries, 1 East 11th Ave., Brooklyn Park, Maryland, August 2010.
 Photo by Diane F. Evartt.